Ramin Bizhang, MD

 My gender: Male

-Welcome.
-I hope this page finds you in good health and you find it useful for getting to know me.
-I derive great satisfaction from improving the quality of life of my patients.
+Welcome to my Web page!
+I hope this page finds you in good health and that you find it useful for getting to know me.
 While I was a resident at USC, I was fortunate to spend time training at Kaiser Permanente in Harbor City.
-I noticed the Kaiser Permanente values and knew immediately that I wanted to be part of the organization.
+I noticed the Kaiser Permanente values and knew immediately that I wanted to be part of this organization.
+I feel I have the support and freedom to provide high-quality care to members.
 I wholeheartedly believe in our values and mission statement and am proud to be part of this medical group.
-I always feel I have the necessary support and freedom to provide the best possible care to my patients.

-I was born in Iran and completed my medical school in Shiraz (Pahlavi) University in Iran, where my interest in obstetrics and gynecology initially began.
-My passion to practice advanced medicine and learn the most up to date surgical techniques led me to the United States, where I had the opportunity to work at Stanford University School of Medicine on different research projects.
-I also observed advanced laparoscopic surgeries and attended postgraduate training programs, as well as hands-on training workshops.
-I then started my Ob/Gyn internship at Kern Medical Center in 2001.
-At the end of an outstanding year, I was elected intern of the year by the department faculty.
-I transferred to USC to finish the remaining three years of residency.
-This was my golden opportunity to adapt to advanced medical technology, as well as face new challenges daily, which made me confident in taking care of more complicated cases.
-During my residency, I was exposed to the variety of surgical procedures in the field of urogynecology and became more aware that genitourinary disorders play an increasingly important role in the life of our female population.
+I was born in Iran and completed my medical school in Shiraz (Pahlavi) University in Iran (one of the most prestigious universities in Middle East).
+It was there where my interest in obstetrics and gynecology initially began.
+After finishing medical school, my passion to practice advanced medicine and learn the most up-to-date surgical techniques led me to the United States.
+Upon immigrating to the America, I had the opportunity to work at Stanford University School of Medicine on research projects.
+Meanwhile, I observed numerous advanced laparoscopic surgeries and attended postgraduate training programs as well as hands-on training workshops.
+I then started my OB/GYN internship at Kern Medical Center in Bakersfield in 2001.
+At the end of an outstanding year, I was elected “Intern of the Year” by the department.
+However, to maximize my learning and get more exposure to complicated cases, I transferred to USC to finish the remaining 3 years of residency.
+This was my golden opportunity to adapt to advanced medical technology as well as face new challenges almost daily, which made me confident in taking care of more complicated and more complex surgical cases.

-Outside of work, I have been happily married for more than 20 years and feel blessed with my lovely wife and two beautiful daughters.
+Outside of work, I have been happily married for more than 25 years and feel blessed with my lovely wife and 2 beautiful daughters.
 We love going to the beach, swimming, traveling, meeting up with friends, and watching movies.